aredn/documentation/arednGettingStarted/node_admin.rst

   |

   With some devices, a scan will momentarily disconnect the wifi from the mesh so the radio is available to perform the scan operation.
 It is recommended that you perform a scan when connected to the device in some other way than via WiFi.
 The most recent scan results are retained.
-When you are finished studying the scan results, click the ``Done`` button to return to the status display.
+When you are finished studying the scan results, click the ``Done`` button to return to the *admin* display.

 WiFi Signal
   This displays :abbr:`RF (Radio Frequency)` signal information as a realtime line graph.
 The default view shows the average signal of all connected stations in realtime.
 Click in the field to the right of the *Node* label to select a specific neighborhood node from the dropdown list.
 The graph will be cleared and redrawn using signal data from that node.
 Context-sensitive help is available by clicking the ``Help`` button.